Sept. 24, 2008

 Effective Interest Rates Vary According to Risk

 In the example above, Country X is, in effect, paying a higher interest rate because its bills are risky.
-The interest it is paying can be calculated like this: That's much more than the 2.5% for six months that the sure-bet country is paying.
+The interest it is paying can be calculated like this: That's much more than the 2% that the sure-bet country is paying.
 Riskier borrowers have to pay higher interest rates.
 That's the main reason why, for example, on January 13, 1999, 6-month US Government bonds were paying interest at an annual rate of about 4½%, RJR Nabisco Corporation bonds were paying about 8%, and Argentine telephone company bonds were paying about 11%.

 A dramatic example of changing the assessment of risk happened during August 2007.
 Starting around 2002, banks and similar financial institutions took home mortgages, assembled them into groups, and then sold them to investors.
 What the banks were selling was the right to collect homeowners' payments on their mortgages.